 In previous articles I have noted that higher education enrollments are declining, institutions are merging and closing, and that higher education as an “industry” will look quite different in the near future.
-Those things are already happening and the data is fairly stark.
+Those things are already happening and the data is fairly stark, with over 1,200 colleges closing since 2014 and at least several hundred more likely to close, with the 800 or so private, not for profit colleges with enrollment of less than a thousand students being at greatest risk.
 On the other hand, some institutions will thrive.
 Some, in fact, have already utterly reinvented themselves and are assuming leadership roles in the move toward what higher education will look like in the future.
 Some are very large, consumer-driven models like Southern New Hampshire University, Western Governor’s University, and Arizona State.
 They are true outliers and may, in some ways come to dominate some elements of education.
 Other examples are well funded, well connected public and private institutions that have the resources to experiment with educational and business models such as MIT, Purdue, and Grand Canyon.
 There are also what we might call “niche” players that are thriving on a much smaller scale.
 Examples include Evergreen State College, Colorado College and a host of proprietary career colleges that are experiencing unusual success, typically with non-traditional curricula and instructional models.

 Interestingly, despite profoundly different size, structure, mission, resources, profit status, history and other factors, all of these institutions share some things in common and point to a road map for navigating our turbulent present to thrive in the future.